stcline/RE-5.6.1-For_Loops/README.md

 #### Over the course of this lab you will do a number of things:
 1. Practice using `while` and `for` loops for iteration but mainly focusing on the latter.
 2. Integrate `lists` into your loops.
-4. Continue to utilize Git on your Raspberry Pi to make changes.
+4. Continue to utilize GIT on your Raspberry Pi to make changes.

 ## 💻 Terms to know
 - loops